membraneframework/membrane_tutorials/get_started/simple_pipeline.md

 ```
 We're passing empty map for state, as we don't need anything to be stored as state.

-After that a full modul will look like that:
+After that the full module will look like this:

 ```elixir
 defmodule Hello do